-Non-discrimina ation GRI 3: Material Topics 2021 3-3 Management of material topics a. describe the actual and potential, negative and positive impacts on the economy, environment, and people, including impacts on their human rights; b. report whether the organization is involved with the negative impacts through its activities or as a result of its business relationships, and describe the activities or business relationships; c. describe its policies or commitments regarding the material topic; d. describe actions taken to manage the topic and related impacts, including: i. actions to prevent or mitigate potential negative impacts; ii. actions to address actual negative impacts, including actions to provide for or cooperate in their remediation; iii. actions to manage actual and potential positive impacts; e. report the following information about tracking the effectiveness of the actions taken: i. processes used to track the effectiveness of the actions; ii. goals, targets, and indicators used to evaluate progress; iii. the effectiveness of the actions, including progress toward the goals and targets; iv. lessons learned and how these have been incorporated into the organization's operational policies and procedures; f. describe how engagement with stakeholders has informed the actions taken (3-3-d) and how it has informed whether the actions have been effective (3-3-e).
-GRI 406: Non-discrimination 2016 406-1 Incidents of discrimination and corrective actions taken The reporting organization shall report the following information: a.
+Non-discrimina ation GRI 3: Material Topics 2021 3-3 Management of material topics a. describe the actual and potential, negative and positive impacts on the economy, environment, and people, including impacts on their human rights; b. report whether the organization is involved with the negative impacts through its activities or as a result of its business relationships, and describe the activities or business relationships; c. describe its policies or commitments regarding the material topic; d. describe actions taken to manage the topic and related impacts, including: i. actions to prevent or mitigate potential negative impacts; ii. actions to address actual negative impacts; ii. actions to address actual negative impacts; e. report the following information about tracking the effectiveness of the actions taken: i. processes used to track the effectiveness of the actions; ii. goals, targets, and indicators used to evaluate progress; iii. the effectiveness of the actions, including progress toward the goals and targets; iv. lessons learned and how these have been incorporated into the organization's operational policies and procedures; f. describe how engagement with stakeholders has informed the actions taken (3-3-d) and how it has informed whether the actions have been effective (3-3-e).
+GRI 406: Non- discrimination 2016 406-1 Incidents of discrimination and corrective actions taken The reporting organization shall report the following information: a.
 Total number of incidents of discrimination during the reporting period. b.
 Status of the incidents and actions taken with reference to the following: i.
 Incident reviewed by the organization; ii.
 Remediation plans being implemented; iii.
 Remediation plans that have been implemented, with results reviewed through routine internal management review processes; iv.
 Incident no longer subject to action.
-There have been no indicents of discrimination during the reporting period.
-Therefore, this disclosure is not relevant.
+There have been no indicents of discrimination during th reporting period.
+Therefore, this disclosure is not relevan